planetarysoftware/TSC/README.md

 charters.
 If such a situation arises, the TSC may decide to revoke the group's charter.

+## Merging Pull Requests in the TSC Repo
+The submitter of a pull request (PR) is responsible for making changes to the text of the PR.
+Any changes to the PR can be suggested by others in the PR thread, but changes to the PR should be made by the PR author.
+In order to merge a PR, it must satisfy both of these two conditions:

+  1. have been open for 24 hours
+  2. have two approvals

+Exceptions to the above are minor typo fixes or cosmetic changes that don't alter the meaning of a document.
+Those edits can be made to a PR or directly committed to the repo.

 [TSC Charter]: https://github.com/planetarysoftware/TSC/blob/master/TSC-Charter.md
 [Project Lifecycle.md]: ./Project-Lifecycle.md